ImmutableCosmicBorrow/planet/README.md

 - `complex_gen_coeff`: Coefficient for complex resource generation

 For more details on configuration and usage, please refer to the [documentation](https://github.com/ImmutableCosmicBorrow/planet/wiki) within the source code.

+If you need to report a bug, ask for clarifications or suggest a new feature, open a ticket on our [Discord server](https://discord.gg/Cnus4KHg).
+We encourage you to log in anyway to receive every important update!